CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

         ```
         .
 With all the internal components "aware" of the context state, they can all share the same state

+  ● useReducer

+    ○ What it is
+      ■ `useReducer` is a more advanced version of `useState`.
+It’s useful when managing multiple related state variables
+      or complex update logic.

+    ○ Why use it?
+      ■ Helps organize state updates that are spread across multiple `useState` hooks.
+      ■ Combines all state and update logic into a single reducer function.

+    ○ TypeScript Note
+      ■ We should always type your reducer, which has the following syntax: `useReducer<State, Action>()`.
+      ■ Group all state types in one object and use it as the first generic parameter.

+    ○ Key difference from useState
+      ■ `useState` can store any type of data.
+      ■ `useReducer` typically works with objects and handles multiple state updates in one place.

+    ○ Parameters

+      ■ Reducer function (`mudaDados`)
+        □ Receives current state and an `action` object.
+        □ Uses `action.type` to decide what to do.
+        □ Can use `action.payload` to update state values.

+      ■ State object
+        □ Contains all state variables previously managed with `useState`.

+    ● Example

+    ```ts
+    function mudaDados(estadoAtual, acao) {
+      switch (acao.type) {
+        case "ALTERA_N1":
+          window.alert("N1");
+          return {
+            ...estadoAtual,
+            n1: acao.payload,
+            validadeN1: acao.payload > 0
+          };
+        default:
+          return estadoAtual;
+      }
+    }

+    // usage in JSX
+    <InputFormatadoSemLabel
+      semLabel={true}
+      tipo="number"
+      valor={dados.n1}
+      onChange={(e) =>
+        dispatch({ type: "ALTERA_N1", payload: +e.currentTarget.value })
+      }
+    />

   ● Applying Contexts

     ○ SeletorDeCor component